Ahomisation: Language and cultural change

-The Tai-Ahoms married liberally outside their own exogamous clans and their own traditional religion resembled the religious practices of the indigenous peoples.
-The Borahis, were completely subsumed into the Ahom fold, though the Morans even today maintain their independent ethnicity, thus terms like 'Sutiya-Ahom', 'Kachari-Ahom', 'Moran-Ahom' have been used in the Buranjis (chronicles).
-During the pre-colonial period of Assam, the Ahoms were not an ethnic community like it is considered as now, but rather Ahoms were a relatively open status group.
-Any community coming into the socio-economic fold of the Ahom state could claim the Ahom status with active consent of the king.
 The modern Ahom people and their culture are a syncretism of the original Tai and their culture and local Tibeto-Burman peoples and their cultures they absorbed in Assam.
 After the initial contact of the Tai-Ahoms with the local people of the region, the Tai speakers learnt the local language and culture.
 With better communication and proper running of the Ahom administration, they learnt the local Assamese language.
-The adoption of Assamese language also changed the language of Chronicle writings, the Buranji(s), where they write their all events.
-Even though the already mixed group known as 'Ahom' made up a relatively very small portion of the kingdom's population, they still maintained their original Tai-Ahom language alongside Assamese and practised their traditional religion until the 16th century, when the Ahom court, completely adopted the local language of the region, the Assamese language.
+The adoption of the Assamese language also changed the language of Chronicle writings, the Buranji(s), where they wrote all their events.
+Even though the already mixed group known as 'Ahom' made up a relatively very small portion of the kingdom's population, they still maintained their original Tai-Ahom language alongside Assamese and practised their traditional religion until the 16th century, when the Ahom court completely adopted the local language of the region, the Assamese language.